Use of Augmented Analytics in Educationby Becton Loveless

 CAT testing adapts to students as they demonstrate a certain level of knowledge in a topic.
 As the student progresses through their material, the computer responds by delivering harder and harder questions if the student is performing up to certain expectations.
 However, the computer can also deliver easier questions if the student is struggling.
 Because the test is adaptive, the potential for cheating declines significantly.
 These tests also help teachers to more accurately understand a student’s comprehension of a specific topic.

-The data analytics portion of CAT comes into play once a review of sub-sections of an assessment begin.
+The data analytics portion of CAT comes into play once a review of sub-sections of an assessment begins.
 Different parts of these computerized tests are coded.
 So, while the tests produce an overall score, they also produce sub-scores on different parts of the exam.
 Teachers can not only identify sub-sections where a single student is struggling, but sub-sections where an entire class is having difficulties.
-It’s one thing to say that a class struggled on test about marine biology.
-However, it’s far more useful to be able to identify what parts of marine biology the class struggled in.
+It’s one thing to say that a class struggled on a test about marine biology.
+However, it’s far more useful to be able to identify what parts of marine biology the class struggle in.
 Students may find it hard to learn about whale biology, for example.

 Coded parts of tests help identify trends in the data and reveal where the entire class is struggling.
 This not only helps a teacher identify what material they need to review but also helps them identify parts of their material they might want to teach differently in the future.
 Coding of test sections doesn’t require computer testing, of course.
 It’s simply that computers allow for coding and data analytics to be performed with much more effectiveness.

-Computer based assessment do more than measure content knowledge however, and for this reason they have an advantage over traditional analysis.
+Computer based assessment does more than measure content knowledge however, and for this reason they have an advantage over traditional analysis.
 When students take their courses over a computer, the software can also track how long it takes for that student to go through the material and master it.
-This provides teachers with valuable information about where students as struggling.
+This provides teachers with valuable information about where students are struggling.
 Using computer-based assessments, teachers can not only see what a student got wrong, but how long it took them to get things right.
 The ability to analyze the length of time required to achieve mastery is important to teachers because it allows them, once again, to see whether the entire class is struggling or if the problem is restricted to only a few individual students.

 The application of data analytics to the field of education is still in its infancy.
 While businesses have long used data analytics to improve their performance, there are still questions about how to use such an approach when teaching students.
 Questions about privacy and invasiveness abound, but there’s a balance to be found between too much data and too little.
 With the right amount of data collected from various sources, data analytics has the potential to improve not only the academic performance of students but the teaching methods of instructors as well.